kashanimorteza/rust_documents/concurrency.md

 # Concurrency

-    All example about concurrency
+    Process
+    Threads
+    Spawn
+    Move
+    Channel
+    Shared-State
+    Mutex
+    Race conditions | Deadlocks

+    Concurrency:
-    When an individual works on several different tasks before any of them is complete, this is concurrency
+        When an individual works on several different tasks before any of them is complete

     Process:
         In most current operating systems, an executed program’s code is run in a process